Cacti/plugin_thold/README.md

 * issue#300: Thold shows multiple tabs as 'selected' when first creating a thold

+* issue#307: Thold should log thold device down and recovering to Cacti log for syslog forwarding

 * issue#301: Thold Graph does not substitute comment for warn/alert hrule

+* issue#310: Sort by Low value in management - Threshold page can not work well

+* issue#311: Can not show graphs when drill down from Thold - Device Status

+* issue#312: A warning thold use wrong color

+* issue#314: Current display value incorrect

+* issue#315: Can not distinct threshold with same graph template but with different DataSource

+* issue#316: Wrong color when baseline deviation type of threshold back to normal

 * issue: When updating the Notification List for a Threshold Template, updates were not pushed to Thresholds.